Beaconstac/iOS-SDK/README.md

 The app should take care of handling the permissions as required.

-1. To receive notifications in the background you need to first enable the `Location Updates` and `Uses Bluetooth LE accessories` Background Modes in the Capablities.
+1. To receive notifications in the background you must first enable the `Location Updates` and `Uses Bluetooth LE accessories` Background Modes in the Capabilities tab of your app target.

 ```swift
 var locationManager = CLLocationManager()